markmckeown/digby/README.md

 low write volume for LDAP.

 To support complex transactions will a variation of ARIES need to be used?
-Can we do the log in the same file?
+Can a log be done in the same file as the tree?

 ## Checksums and Merkle Trees
 Both ZFS and BcacheFS store the checksum for a page in the pointer to the page/object,